dittofeed/sdk-web/README.md

 # @dittofeed/sdk-web

-Dittofeed web SDK, used to send events to Dittofeed from the browser, an open source customer engagement platform.
+Dittofeed web SDK, used to send events to Dittofeed from the browser.
+Dittofeed is an open source customer engagement platform.

 ## Installation